MicrosoftDocs/learn/learn-pr/azure/connect-on-premises-network-with-vpn-gateway/includes/4-exercise-create-a-site-to-site-vpn-gateway-using-azure-cli-commands.md

         --allocation-method Dynamic
     ```

-1. Run these commands in the Cloud Shell to create the **VNG-HQ-Network** virtual network gateway:
+1. Run these commands in the Cloud Shell to create the **VNG-HQ-Network** virtual network gateway.

     ```azurecli
     az network vnet-gateway create \